tliron/kplug/README.md

 to expose their own unique features for configuration.

-We'll make use of Kplug's supported meta-model, by which an agnostic custom resource can "point" to extensions using a list of
+We'll make use of Kplug's supported meta-model, by which an agnostic custom resource can refer to other resources using a list of
 [object references](https://dev-k8sref-io.web.app/docs/common-definitions/objectreference-/).
-In this example our extensions will add configuration options specific to each implementation: a choice of [storage engine for MariaDB](https://mariadb.com/kb/en/storage-engines/) and a choice of [partitioning mode for PostgreSQL](https://www.postgresql.org/docs/current/ddl-partitioning.html).
+In this example they will add configuration options specific to each implementation: a choice of [storage engine for MariaDB](https://mariadb.com/kb/en/storage-engines/) and a choice of [partitioning mode for PostgreSQL](https://www.postgresql.org/docs/current/ddl-partitioning.html).